cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 45. Reward token might get locked

-TODO: Confirm

 Acknowledged.
-The protocol confirms understanding that this module is not self-sufficient and must be deployed alongside another.
+The protocol confirms understanding that this module is not self-sufficient and must be deployed alongside another which is capable of handling all reward tokens.

 ## Camelot_Storage_Module